catalyst-fp7/documents/interoperability/interoperability.md

 Note that some of the social platforms we plan to integrate with do not offer RDF data at all.
 The conversion of some of this data to RDF may be done within the scope of this project, but designing a generic way to do so is outside this scope, and is well handled by such known technologies as [GRDDL](http://www.w3.org/TR/grddl-primer/).
 Similarly, though some platforms (notably Drupal) will expose their data in RDFa, this still requires a crawling step and Catalyst tools are not expected to implement this themselves.
-In the specific case of Drupal, we recommend installation of the [SPARQL module](https://drupal.org/project/sparql), or at least the [RESTful Web service module](https://drupal.org/project/restws).
+In the specific case of Drupal, we recommend installation of the [SPARQL module](https://drupal.org/project/SPARQL), or at least the [RESTful Web service module](https://drupal.org/project/restws).

 In particular, a third player offering a new component cannot expect endpoints tailored to the exact subset of data it requires, and it may have to receive more data than it needs for its purposes.
-The RESTful endpoints thus err on the side of exhaustivity, as opposed to efficiency.
+The RESTful endpoints thus err on the side of being exhaustive, as opposed to efficient.
 Efficient, targeted requests may be defined in SPARQL, but not all catalyst components will offer generic, open SPARQL endpoints; and some authors of new components may not be familiar with SPARQL and RDF.
 Thus the choice of RESTful, JSON-LD endpoints as lowest common denominator.